dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * Added function to toggle all lights of your house on the all lights page.
 * Added map for tracker on persons pages, can be disabled in `persons.yaml`.
 * Added functionality for adding entites on a person for the persons page, so you can add for example a battery entity (phone battery) and travel time to work.
+* Rewrote the climate page, it also supports all hvac_modes now!
+* Room addons can have custom buttons now!
+Read room addon doc page for more info!
 * Made some changes in the configs-examples files.
 * Fixed a bug in dwains_theme custom_component for icons.yaml file.
 * Fixed bug in scenes page with template not always loading.